Written By: Insperity

-Do others think my promotion is undeserved or question how I assumed my leadership position?
+- Do others think my promotion is undeserved or question how I assumed my leadership position?

-Does anyone take me seriously?
+- Does anyone take me seriously?

-Would my team prefer an older manager?
+- Would my team prefer an older manager?

-Am I in over my head?
+- Am I in over my head?
 Should I quit or change jobs?

 All of this can undermine workplace harmony, as well as the overall confidence and ultimate success of young leaders.
 So how can you, as a young manager, overcome these risks and enjoy healthy working relationships with your more tenured employees?

 But be careful about falling into the trap of pigeon-holing the more mature employees:

-They’re bad at technology.
+- They’re bad at technology.

-They’re stuck in their ways and resistant to new ideas.
+- They’re stuck in their ways and resistant to new ideas.

-They’re ignorant of pop culture.
+- They’re ignorant of pop culture.

-They don’t need any further training because they’re experienced.
+- They don’t need any further training because they’re experienced.

-After all, in the reverse situation, most Millennial managers wouldn’t want the older members of their team to think they’re lazy, entitled or overly reliant on technology based on their age alone.
+After all, in the reverse situation, most millennial managers wouldn’t want the older members of their team to think they’re lazy, entitled, or overly reliant on technology based on their age alone.

 The reality is, people are much more complex than their age.
-We all have unique life experiences, interests and natural strengths.
+We all have unique life experiences, interests, and natural strengths.
 Get to know the people on your team as individuals, without preconceived notions.
 Many people defy generational stereotypes.

 And don’t assume from the outset that your age will be a problem for older employees.
-That attitude can make you feel instantly hostile and defensive without cause, and can start relationships off on the wrong foot.
+That attitude can make you feel instantly hostile and defensive without cause and can start relationships off on the wrong foot.
 Remember: Management selected you to lead your team, and your title automatically conveys a certain degree of authority.

-- Treat everyone with respect and fairness
+Treat employees with respect and fairness

 Although your title does carry authority, you still have to earn the respect of your team.
 To earn their respect, you must first demonstrate respect for them.